-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment of the book value of assets and liabilities within the next financial year and has reflected the impact of the COVID-19 epidemic is as follows:
+Information regarding assumptions and estimation uncertainties that pose a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is provided below:

 (a) Impairment of accounts receivable

 When there is objective evidence of impairment loss, the Company takes into consideration the estimation of future cash flows.
 The amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding possible future credit losses) discounted at the financial asset's original effective interest rate.
 When the actual future cash flows are less than expected, a material impairment loss may arise.
 Please refer to note 6(c) for further description of the impairment of accounts receivable.